auth0/docs/articles/libraries/auth0-android/index.md

 #### Passwordless Login

-Logging in with a Passwordless is slightly different, and requires two steps - requestion the code, and then inputting the code for verification.
+Logging in with a Passwordless is slightly different, and requires two steps - requesting the code, and then inputting the code for verification.

 **Step 1:** Request the code